mrdoob/three.js/threejs/lessons/threejs-post-processing.md

 Title: Three.js Post Processing
 Description: How to Post Process in THREE.js

 *Post processing* generally refers to applying some kind of effect or filter to a 2D image.
 In the case of THREE.js we have a scene with a bunch of meshes in it.
 We render that scene into a 2D image.
 Normally that image is rendered directly into the canvas and displayed in the browser but instead we can [render it to a render target](threejs-rendertargets.html) and then apply some *post processing* effects to the result before drawing it to the canvas.
+It's called post processing because it happens after (post) the main scene processing.

 Examples of post processing are Instagram like filters, Photoshop filters, etc...

-THREE.js has some example classes to help setup a process processing pipeline.
+THREE.js has some example classes to help setup a post processing pipeline.
 The way it works is you create an `EffectComposer` and to it you add multiple `Pass` objects.
 You then call `EffectComposer.render` and it renders your scene to a [render target](threejs-rendertargets.html) and then applies each `Pass`.

 Each `Pass` can be some post processing effect like adding a vignette, blurring, applying a bloom, applying film grain, adjusting the hue, saturation, contrast, etc... and finally rendering the result to the canvas.